hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

 \begin{equation}
   FPR(\epsilon)=\frac{\sum_i\big(\mathbb{I}(H(T_i)>\epsilon \ \ \& \ \ \delta_i=0)\big)}{\sum_i\big(\mathbb{I}(\delta_i=0)\big)}.
 \end{equation}
-Note that the FPR is also referred to as \(1-\mathrm{specificity}\).
+Note that the FPR is also referred to as $1-\mathrm{specificity}$.
 An ROC curve is produced by varying the threshold value that is then used to calculate both the TPR and FPR, and plotting them against one another.
 The area under this curve is a metric that indicates performance of the model to predict survival outcomes.
 AUROC=1 implies perfect predictions and AUROC=0.5 implies the contrary.
 However, our model is formulated such that the variables age and time since starting the survey both form part of Cox's proportional hazard.
 Furthermore, the Gompertz model is stratified by demographic group.
-Therefore, in this work, we present a modified ROC curve, which calculates the individuals cumulative hazard at a given time since the start of the survey, \(T_{surv} \in {5, 10, 15}\) years, and calculates whether the model correctly predicted an event to occur before or after this time.
+Therefore, in this work, we present a modified ROC curve, which calculates the individuals cumulative hazard at a given time since the start of the survey, $T_{surv} \in {5, 10, 15}$ years, and calculates whether the model correctly predicted an event to occur before or after this time.
 Note that to do this, we split the ROC population by ages: 45-64 and 65-84.
 The modified TPR is then calculated via:
 \begin{equation}
   \operatorname{TPR}(\epsilon)=\frac{\sum_i\big(\mathbb{I}(\delta_i=1 \ \ \& \ \ \ H(T_i)\geq \epsilon \ \ \& \ \ T_i<T_{surv})\big)}{\sum_i\big(\mathbb{I}(\delta_i=1 \ \ \& \ \ \ T_i<T_{surv})\big)},